 Based on Japanese principles, 5S is 5 steps to implement order in a workplace:

-As practical and straightforward as 5S is, it, of course, looks different in various industries, organizations, and facilities and sometimes even in different departments within the same organization.
-What is important is to be clear on both why and how it is being done.
 The initial process and the plan for sustaining must be clear to all involved and supported and reinforced by management.
 A cleaner, more organized workspace pays dividends through improvements in safety, productivity, and employee satisfaction and is a solid foundation to build further continuous improvement efforts.

 Want to read more about Workplace Organization?
 We recommend Hiroyuki Hirano’s 5S for Operators: 5 Pillars of the Visual Workplace.